yairm210/Unciv/Uniques.md

 "+1 population in each city" - Replaced with "[amount] population [cityFilter]"

-"Can carry 2 aircraft" - Replaced with "Can carry [amount] [unitFilter] units"

-"Can carry 1 extra aircraft" - Replaced with "Can carry [amount] extra [unitFilter] units"

 "Reduces damage taken from interception by 50%" - Replaced with "Damage taken from interception reduced by [amount]%"

 "Can not be intercepted" - Replaced with "Cannot be intercepted"